 On August 1, 2007, we entered into an employment agreement with Grant Russell providing for his continued service as our Chief Financial Officer and Executive Vice President.
-Under the agreement, Mr. Russell is entitled to an initial annual base salary of \$175,000, subject to increases in the sole discretion of the board of directors, and upon the initial public offering of common stock an annual base salary of \$275,000 or such greater amount as shall be determined by the board of directors.
-In connection with the closing of the initial public offering of our common stock in December 2009, Mr. Russell's annual base salary was increased to \$275,000 effective as of January 1, 2010.
-Mr. Russell has agreed to defer the cash payment of his salary increase for 2010.
+Under the agreement, Mr. Russell is entitled to an initial annual base salary of \$275,000 or such greater amount as shall be determined by the board of directors.
+Mr. Russell has agreed to defer \$100,000 of his salary for 2010.
 He is also eligible to receive such periodic, annual or other bonuses as the board of directors in its sole discretion shall determine and to participate in all bonus plans established for our senior executives.
 The agreement also provides that Mr. Russell may be awarded, in the sole discretion of the board of directors, stock options and other awards under any plan or arrangement for which our senior executives are eligible.
 The level of his participation in any such plan or arrangement shall be determined by the board of directors in its sole discretion.
 To the greatest extent permissible under the Code and the regulations thereunder, options granted to Mr. Russell shall be incentive stock options within the meaning of Section 422 of the Code.
 He is also eligible to participate in all employee benefit plans which are generally available to our senior executives and entitled to receive fringe benefits and perquisites comparable to those of our other senior executives.